Albatross133

 The Valiant SS Uganda

-I was talking holidays to my beloved one day and by chance I mentioned cruises.
-My wife asked if I had ever been on one and all of a sudden my mind flew back to the only time in my life I had ever been on a cruise all those years ago... back to 1970... back to a Secondary Modern school and the SS Uganda.
+My wife and I were talking about holidays one day, and by chance I mentioned cruises.
+My wife asked if I had ever been on one, and all of a sudden my mind flew back to the only time in my life I had ever been on a cruise all those years ago... back to 1970... back to a secondary modern school and the SS Uganda.

-I also realized that a site dedicated essentially to voyages, temporal or spiritual, like this one contained absolutely no trace of what, in retrospect, was the catalyst, the original trip and possibly the foundation for journeys to come!
+I also realised that a site dedicated essentially to voyages, whether temporal or spiritual, like this one, until now, contained absolutely no trace of what, in retrospect, was the catalyst, the original trip and possibly the foundation for journeys to come.

 Tempus fugit...
-I realized then that the only cruise of my life so far was an educational cruise with my school of the time, Buckingham Gate Secondary Modern, fortunately or unfortunately - you choose - no longer a school.
-The exact dates and route of the cruise around the western Mediterranean are lost in the mists of time but fortunately, the memories of stopovers in places like Algiers, Malaga, Portimao (Algarve), Sardinia and Gibraltar have remained.
+I realised then that the only cruise of my life so far was an educational cruise with my school of the time, Buckingham Gate Secondary Modern, fortunately or unfortunately, no longer a school.
+The exact dates and route of the cruise around the western Mediterranean are lost in the mists of time, but fortunately, the memories of stopovers in places like Algiers, Malaga, Portimao (Algarve), Sardinia and Gibraltar have remained.

 In spite of the lack of photos, certain memories of this trip are still so strong (perhaps a little distorted by time) that they have the habit of resurfacing from deep beneath thoughts and concerns of every day at the strangest of moments.
 Fortunately, the memories came flooding back as I started to write.
-Some were typically tourist - like watching porpoises swim in front of the ship, flying fish gliding over the water or the simply splendid sunsets.
-Some memories are typically schoolboy, like the throwing overboard of dozens of brown paper bags, containing breakfasts stomachs refused to keep down after a bumpy ride through the bay of Biscay, or of some several hundred schoolkids throwing oranges at 2 boys waving at the Uganda as it docked in Gibraltar.
+Some were typically tourist-like, like watching porpoises swim in front of the ship, flying fish gliding over the water or the simply splendid sunsets.
+Some memories are typically schoolboy, like the throwing overboard of dozens of brown paper bags containing breakfasts stomachs refused to keep down after a bumpy ride through the Bay of Biscay, or of some several hundred schoolkids throwing oranges at 2 boys waving at the Uganda as it docked in Gibraltar.
 Some memories are of a teenager learning about life and... girls.
-I can't really remember the evenings in the disco but I can remember pestering a school mate for one of his "Ben Sherman" shirts, my mother having packed nothing but white shirts and school uniforms, whereas other kids mums had packed jeans and leisure shirts.
-Thereafter I always packed my own bags!
+I can't really remember the evenings in the disco, but I can remember pestering a schoolmate for one of his "Ben Sherman" shirts, my mother having packed nothing but white shirts and school uniforms, whereas other kids' mums had packed jeans and leisure shirts.
+Thereafter I always packed bags myself.

 Port of Gibraltar

-I looked on internet for photos of the Uganda, and by extension photos of the places we stopped off at during the cruise, regretting the lack of my own photos.
-I do hope the real owners of the photos won't be offended at my using them but I have to admit that taking holidays photos was the least of my worries at the time.
-Following a recent major upheaval in my life I was more absorbed in enjoying a new-found freedom, and chasing after a girl called Gina from Golders Green.
-I eventually made up for it on two successive ski trips to Austria and Switzerland with Pimlico school, where I did manage to immortalize moments by snapshots, long since lost, and memories* that most certainly will not find theirs onto paper!
+I looked on the internet for photos of the SS Uganda, and by extension photos of the places we stopped off at during the cruise, regretting the lack of my own photos.
+I do hope the real owners of the photos won't be offended at my using them, but I have to admit that taking holiday photos was the least of my worries at the time.
+Following a recent major upheaval in my life, I was more absorbed in enjoying a new-found freedom and chasing after a girl called Gina from Golders Green.
+I eventually made up for it on two successive ski trips to Austria and Switzerland with Pimlico School, where I did manage to immortalise moments by snapshots, long since lost, and memories* that most certainly will not find their way onto paper.

 * The real appreciation of guarding such memories was only understood after another major upheaval later in my life.
-Fortunately friends and family have helped me rebuild an archive of photos that date back to circa 1966.
-I do not want history to repeat itself so I have made it a rule, a duty - without it becoming an obsession - to leave a trace, not just of me but of a way of life, a trace of the state of life and the world I live in and as I go through it.
+Fortunately, friends and family have helped me rebuild an archive of photos that date back to circa 1966.
+I do not want history to repeat itself, so I have made it a rule, a duty, without it becoming an obsession, to leave a trace, not just of me but of a way of life, a trace of the state of life and the world I live in as I go through it.

 Port of Malaga